 “That was something I used to kid him about.
 But this is still something I know he wanted, he deserved it, and I think it hurt him because it didn’t happen.”

-Although Massimino did not list for the Hall of Fame, fans still remember him as a legendary college basketball coach.
+Although Massimino did not list in the Hall of Fame, fans still remember him as a legendary college basketball coach.

 Rollie Massimino served as a varsity basketball coach for almost 40 years.
 So, he probably earned impressive earnings throughout his coaching career.